KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

        "item-3.1" "item-3.2" "item-3.3";</code></pre>
 <p><strong>You can ommit braces</strong> (as you can guess from the previous example).
 You can define a non-empty list without any braces if you feel so.
 This is because -contrarily to what most people think- <a href="https://github.com/nex3/sass/issues/837#issuecomment-20429965">braces are not what create lists</a> in Sass (except when empty); it is the delimiter (see below).
 Braces are a just a grouping mecanism.</p>
 <p class="note">Note: This is the theory.
 I've noticed braces are not just a grouping mecanism.
 When manipulating matrices (4/5+ levels of nesting), braces are definitely not optional.
 This is too complicated for today though, we'll dig into this in anotger blog post.</p>
+<blockquote class="pull-quote--right">Manipulating 5+ nested lists is a pain in the ass.</blockquote>
 <pre class="language-scss"><code>$list: "item-1", "item-2", "item-3";</code></pre>
 <p><strong>Indexes start at 1, not 0.</strong> This is one of the most disturbing once you start experimenting with Sass lists.
 Plus it makes a lot of things pretty complicated (cf CSS-Tricks article).</p>
 <pre class="language-scss"><code>nth($list, 0) -> throws error